DockBoss/Execution-API-Spec/spec/spec-considerations.md

 # -WIP
 # Execution API Spec Considerations
-A list of points to discuss pertaining to the inconsistencies between the different implementations of the JSON-RPC API
+A list of points to discuss pertaining the JSON-RPC API
+---
 ---
 ## eth_call